CISC-CMPE-327/CI-Python/README.md

     :param password2: another password input to make sure the input is correct
     :return: an error message if there is any, or None if register succeeds
     """
-    user = User.query.filter_by(email=email).first()

-    if user:
-        return "User existed"

-    if password != password2:
-        return "The passwords do not match"

-    if len(email) < 1:
-        return "Email format error"

-    if len(password) < 1:
-        return "Password not strong enough"

     hashed_pw = generate_password_hash(password, method='sha256')
     # store the encrypted password rather than the plain password
     new_user = User(email=email, name=name, password=hashed_pw)